-Section 12 of the STOCK Act amends the Securities Exchange Act of 1934 to ban Members, officers, and employees who file FD statements from participating in an Initial Public Offering (IPO) in a manner "other than is available to members of the public generally."
+Section 12 of the STOCK Act amended the Securities Exchange Act of 1934 to ban Members. officers, and employees who file FD statements from participating in an Initial Public Offering (IPO) in a manner "other than is available to members of the public generally."
 The Committee notes that opportunities for the general public to participate in an IPO are very limited.
-As a result of the ban, filers will be required to indicate whether they purchased any shares that were allocated as part of an IPO on their FD Statement by checking the appropriate box.
+If you would like to participate in an IPO, we strongly recommend contacting the Committee advance.1 As a result of the ban, filers will be required to indicate whether they purchased any shares that were allocated as part of an IPO on their FD Statement by checking the appropriate box.
 If you answer "yes" to the question because you received an IPO allocation, please contact Committee staff to discuss the disclosure format.